prjctgeek/foodie/content/recipes/saurkrat/index.md

 - Reuben sandwhiches
 - In salads
-- With shaved apple and brauts
+- With shaved apple and brautwurst